alohawild/Call-of-Cthulhu-Writing-Public/README.md

 This is set in a more tradtional 1926 for Call of Cthulhu and is for 7th Edition.
 This is a quick introduction to Istanbul in 1926 and four short adventurers in the city.
 This is my newest writing.
+It is not finished yet.